basp/oni/README.md

 You can also emote things:

     > :grins and dances around the room, "Murder!"
-    Wizard dances grins and dances around the room, "Murder!"
+    Wizard dances grins and dances around the room, "We can do this!"

 It works like say but it doesn't prefix the output like a quotation.